 When it comes to being efficient and operating in a cost-effective manner, manufacturers stand out from the pack.
 After all, increasing efficiency was the only way many manufacturers of all sizes managed to weather the recession.
-But when it comes to committing to a green investment,
+But when it comes to committing to a green investment, manufacturers are generally not ahead of other industries, experts said.

 With the recession only just fading from the rear-view mirror, many small- and medium-sized manufacturers fear that adopting sustainability in their operations will equate to adding cost, something they loathe to do without hard return on investment (ROI).